DivLoic/xke-ratatouille/README.md

-# XKE RATATOUILLE
+# XKE Ratatouille: Streaming App and Poison Pills

-This module illustrate the concept of *poison pill 💊* for streaming application and shows how to face this issue with [Kafka Streams](https://kafka.apache.org/documentation/streams/), a client library for building continuous processing applications with Apache Kafka.
+This module illustrates the concept of *poison pill 💊* for streaming applications and shows how to face this issue with [Kafka Streams](https://kafka.apache.org/documentation/streams/), a client library for building continuous processing applications with Apache Kafka.